pepijnverburg/osrs-runelite-twitch-live-loadout-plugin/README.md

 ## Future
 Future features that might be added based on feedback are:
-- [ ] Let viewers 'vote' on wearing/dropping certain items by clicking on the items in question.
 - [ ] List of current goal items with automatic progress based on items in bank/inventory/equipment.
 - [ ] More in-depth statistics of PvP & PvM fights (e.g. `DPS`, `pray flicks`, etc.).
 - [ ] Interface style choice (e.g. `old` / `2007` / `2012+` menu items).